KAHU-radar/.github/technical-overview/README.md

 * All on-board software is **open source** and its functioning can be verified by you or third parties

-  * We provide a minimal open source server implementation so that all on-board software can be tested in isolation (without our cloud).
+  * We provide a [minimal open source server implementation](https://github.com/KAHU-radar/radarhub-opencpn/tree/master/server) so that all on-board software can be tested in isolation (without our cloud).

+# On board system

 There are currently two possible on-board set-ups, and the choice depends on whether your radar is one of the [OpenCPN supported